zeroamps/microcontrollers/README.md

 # Microcontrollers

 This repository is my storage for everything related with programming microcontrollers of any kind.
+If you like you can also watch videos about programming microcontrollers on my [Zero Amps](https://www.youtube.com/channel/UCFY_8hVXcXAw6UprvisqYQw) YouTube channel.

 ## 8-bit AVR microcontrollers
 ### ATtiny4/ATtiny5/ATtiny9/ATtiny10/ATtiny20/ATtiny40